ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 }
 ```

 This way the action type is validated and I get auto-completion when dispatching actions or registering event handlers.
-Also I have a single place for defining new action types.
+Also, I have a single place for defining new action types.
 This worked very well for until I added event handlers with parameters.
 As to be expected this lead to numerous manual lookups for the exact parameter name and runtime errors while adding new parameters to old event handlers.
 To fix this I came up with a second approach:

 _Typing of Action and Actiontype with parameter validation_